ChrisHartig44/ChrisHartig44/README.md

-### My name is Chris Hartig and I am a data scienctist with a passion for data-driven decision making.
+### Data Scientist with a passion for analytical, data-driven decision-making.
+Experienced at creating data regression models, using predictive data modeling, and analyzing data mining algorithms to deliver insights.
+Outside of work I love traveling, watching basketball, and listening to audio books.

 ### - 🔭 I’m currently working on a cross-functional project that identifies potential instances of police use of force across the United States of America for Human Rights First, an independent advocacy and action organization.
 ### - 🌱 I’m currently in a data science program at Lambda School